 Anna Moselen had a strong tournament in the Under 17 girls, placing 9th from 14th seed, with Luca Smith also jumping up the seedings from 24th seed and placing 19th/20th.

-The individuals were followed by the teams event, both the boys and girls teams were seeded 6th, with the Northland girls keeping their seeding of 6th with the boys having a win on the last day to place 7th.
+The individuals were followed by the teams event, both the boys and girls teams were seeded 6th, with the Northland boys keeping their seeding of 6th with the girls having a win on the last day to place 7th.

 The girls team was Annmarie Holst, Shea Ferguson, Anna Moselen, Pippa Saunders, Ruby Collins, Amy Brown and the boys team was Riley-Jack Vette-Blomquist, Devlin Gurr, Cory Ferguson Freddie Jameson, Maz Saunders and Cam Griffin.
 The coaches were Paul Hornsby and Nicol Bekker and managers Tina Holst and Ange Vette.